No. 1: Weekly Edit

 - Sotheby’s recently hosted a multi-camera global livestream in place of its usual New York sale.
 The hybrid format featured auctioneers taking bids on a rostrum in an empty room in London, facing a bank of screens showing telephone-wielding colleagues in an adjoining room, as well as in New York and Hong Kong.

 - A 1982 Jean-Michel Basquiat drawing of a head sold for $15.2 million, claimed by Sotheby’s to be the highest price ever given by an online bidder at auction.
-As a result of this sale, industry insiders believe we may see much more confident online bidding at a higher level than we’ve seen before.
+As a result of this sale, industry insiders believe we may see much more confident online bidding at a higher price level than we’ve seen before.

 - Bolt, a San Francisco-based checkout technology company, raised $50 million in Series C funding.
 WestCap led.